 Dr. Curran collected as many caterpillars as he could in a day, determined the average number of reddish-brown segments, and forecast the coming winter weather through a reporter friend at The New York Herald Tribune.

 Dr. Curran’s experiment, which he continued over the next eight years, attempted to prove scientifically a weather rule of thumb that was as old as the hills around Bear Mountain.
 The resulting publicity made the woolly worm one of the most recognizable caterpillars in North America (alongside the monarch caterpillar and tomato hornworm).

-The caterpillar Curran studied, the banded woolly bear, is the larval form of Pyrrharctia isabella, the Isabella tiger moth.
+The caterpillar that Dr. Curran studied, the banded woolly bear, is the larval form of Pyrrharctia isabella, the Isabella tiger moth.

-- This medium-size moth, with yellowish-orange and cream-colored wings spotted with black, is common from northern Mexico throughout the United States and across the southern third of Canada.
+- The Isabella is a beautiful winged creative with yellowish-orange and cream-colored wings spotted with black.
+It’s common from northern Mexico throughout the United States and across the southern third of Canada.

-- As moths go, the Isabella isn’t much to look at compared with other species, but its immature larva, called the black-ended bear or the woolly bear (and, particularly in the South, woolly worm) is one of the few caterpillars most people can identify.
+- The tiger moth’s immature larva, called the black-ended bear or the woolly bear (and, particularly in the South, woolly worm), is one of the few caterpillars most people can identify.

 - Woolly bears do not actually feel much like wool—they are covered with short, stiff bristles of hair.

 - In field guides, they’re found among the “bristled” species, which include the all-yellow salt marsh caterpillar and several species in the tiger moth family.
 Not all woolly caterpillars are true ‘woolly bears’ though!

 - If you find an all-black woolly caterpillar, don’t worry—this doesn’t mean that we’re in for a severe, endless winter!
 It’s just a caterpillar of a different species, and is not used for forecasting.
 The same is true for all-white woolly caterpillars.